P4P-Low-Thrust-Propulsion/low-thrust-DNN/README.md

 ### Documentation
 - **`docs/`**: Contains additional documentation, such as:
-  - Experiment log: A detailed record of each experiment, including hyper-parameters, results, and observations.
+  - Future work: Details future work that could be done in this project.
-  - Calibration information: Details of any calibration or scaling applied to data.
+  - Experiment log (wandb files): A detailed record of each experiment, including hyper-parameters sweeps using wandb.
+These are stored locally and are included in the **`.gitignore`**
-  - Configuration files used for setting up experiments (e.g., YAML files for WandB experiments).
+  - Would contain configuration files used for setting up experiments (e.g., YAML files for WandB experiments).

 ---